Monoclonal antibodies in the clinic

 Despite initial teething problems, the number of clinically effective monoclonal antibodies is growing.
 Access through your institution Buy or subscribe This is a preview of subscription

+monoclonal antibodies. _Adv.
 Immunol._ 38, 275–311 (1986).
-Article CAS Google Scholar * Morrison, S.L. et al. Chimeric human antibody molecules: mouse antigen-binding domains with human constant region domains.
+Article CAS Google Scholar * Morrison, S.L. et al. Chimeric human antibody molecules: mouse antigen-binding domains with human

-* Fox, S. Biopharmaceutical contract manufacturing: meeting increased demand for capacity.
+Google Scholar * Fox, S. Biopharmaceutical contract manufacturing: meeting increased demand for capacity.
 (HighTech Business Decisions, Moraga, CA; 2001).
-Download references AUTHOR INFORMATION AUTHORS AND
+Download references AUTHOR

-AFFILIATIONS * senior research fellow at the Tufts Center for the Study of Drug Development, Tufts, Boston, MA Janice M. Reichert Authors * Janice M. Reichert View author publications You
+INFORMATION AUTHORS AND AFFILIATIONS * senior research fellow at the Tufts Center for the Study of Drug Development, Tufts, Boston, MA Janice M. Reichert Authors * Janice M. Reichert View